BOOK

 Camacho’s use of twenty-seven oral interviews (which she conducted) yields insight into aspects of Chinese Mexican experiences previously unexplored by scholars.
 She captures nuances that are missing from the written record.–American Historical Review

-“Chinese Latinos and an Imagined Latin America: Transpacific Family, Identity, Culture, and Memory in Hong Kong, Macau, and Southern China,” forthcoming, Journal of Chinese Overseas, November 2024.
+“Chinese Latinos and an Imagined Latin America: Transpacific Family, Identity, Culture, and Memory in Hong Kong, Macau, and Southern China,” Journal of Chinese Overseas, 2024: https://brill.com/view/journals/jco/20/2/article-p101_1.xml

 CURRENT BOOK PROJECT

-My list of book recommendations on Shepherd: https://shepherd.com/best-books/asian-diasporas-in-americas-with-personal-stories
+My list of book recommendations on Shepherd: The best books about Asian diasporas in the Americas

 Christopher De Wolf’s “The Origin of Hong Kong’s Mexico Bun: A Story of Exile and Return: zolimacitymag.com